 6. What type of magnification power does it provide?

 As a general rule, the lower the magnification power, the more you will be able to see in your visual field.
 A higher magnification strength is ideal for reading labels or ingredients on a package, but as the words get bigger, the number of words that can appear on the screen are reduced.
 Therefore, if you are looking for a magnifier that you can use when reading a book or magazine, or using a computer, look for a lower magnification strength.

-Every magnifier is unique, which one is right for you?
+Which magnifier is right for you?

 Understanding the differences between each type of low vision magnifier will help you to make an educated decision, based on your individual needs and preferences.